 Project KPIs #2 and #3: Bottom Line Impact and ROI

 A project won’t be successful if the cost of doing it wasn’t sufficiently lower than the value of the impact.
-So two other important measures are financial impact, like costs saved or income generated, and return on investment.
+So two other important measures are financial impacts, like costs saved or income generated, and return on investment.

 Project KPIs #4 and #5: On-time and On-budget